Alanaktion/rens-adventures/README.md

 - `name`: A character name to show with the message
 - `reveal`: A table of new characters to reveal.
 Each character should have a named key, and the following items:
 	- `image`: The image file name for the character in the `assets/images/chara/` directory
 	- `pos`: The x/y coordinates to place the character at as a percentage of the screen dimensions. `{x=0, y=1}` will place the character at the bottom left of the screen, with the center of the image at the left.
+By default the character will be positioned at `{x=0.5, y=1}` if not specified.
 	- `flip`: This optional bool will flip the character image horizontally
 	- `center`: This optional table value will invoke `sprite:setCenter(x, y)` when revealing the character.
 It uses the same `{x=0, y=0}` syntax as `pos`.
 By default, characters use `{x=.5, y=1}`.
 - `move`: A table of characters to move.
 Characters should have the same keys as when they were added via `reveal`, and can include any of the following items: